 Legal assistance services are provided to assist clients to become aware of and protect their civil/legal rights through activities or direct intervention by attorneys or legal paraprofessionals

 Provides individualized or group advice and guidance to individuals who are at nutritional risk because of nutritional history, current dietary intake, medications or chronic illnesses.
-Options for improving the client’s nutritional status is provided by a registered, licensed dietician or other health professional functioning within their legal scope.
+Options for improving the client’s nutritional status is provided by a registered, licensed dietitian or other health professional functioning within their legal scope.
+Read about our Congregate Meals Program and Home Delivered Meal Service.

 Presentations are designed to promote better health by providing accurate, informative and culturally sensitive instructions on nutrition, physical fitness or health (as it relates to nutrition).
-Nutrition education may be tailored to groups or individuals and is overseen by a dietician or individual of comparable expertise.
+Nutrition education may be tailored to groups or individuals and is overseen by a dietitian or individual of comparable expertise.
+Read about our Congregate Meals Program and Home Delivered Meal Service

 Provides assistance to functionally impaired elders with bathing, dressing, ambulation, housekeeping, supervision, emotional security, meals, and securing health care from appropriate sources.